 This benefit is particularly valuable if you have a primarily-online business.
 Regular content writing helps take the place of a salesperson answering questions in your storefront.
-And while a reader might not make a purchase immediately, they more likely to sign up for an email list - assuming your blog was helpful, and it includes some way to capture the reader’s information.
+And while a reader might not make a purchase immediately, they are more likely to sign up for an email list – assuming your blog was helpful and it includes some way to capture the reader’s information.

 Blogs are an Essential Component of SEO Success

 Google cares about how much time visitors spend on your website and how many pages they visit once they’re on your site.
 A good blog will keep visitors reading and lead them to other pages on your site, like your contact page or a specific product page.
 Google uses this information to decide how valuable your site is – and displays it in their search engine results accordingly.

-Long-tail keywords are most organizations best path towards search engine success.
-Unless you’re one of the largest and most well-established organizations in your field, then you are going to struggle ranking well on short, basic keyword terms.
+Long-tail keywords are most organizations’ best path toward search engine success.
+Unless you’re one of the largest and most well-established organizations in your field, you will struggle to rank well on short, basic keyword terms.
 Fortunately, half of all searches are four words or longer.
 These long-tail keywords are better targets for smaller organizations hoping to improve their SEO rankings.

 Blog posts are natural homes for long-tail keywords.
-As you write in an in-depth way about your industry, you end up including those keywords organically as part of the process - as opposed to jamming the keywords into existing content.
-This pleases both the SEO powers-that-be and your readers.
+As you write in-depth about your industry, you end up including those keywords organically as part of the process – instead of jamming the keywords into existing content.
+This pleases both the SEO powers that be and your readers.